15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 You can find The Superb Lyrebird in the Dandenong Ranges just 45 minutes from Melbourne or even closer in the North Eastern Suburbs.

-The sounds of lyrebirds have been heard on our Wild Melbourne Sunrise Adventure.
+The sounds of lyrebirds have been heard on our Wild Melbourne Sunrise Adventure (private tour only).
 In fact, the tour passes through the Melbourne suburb of Bulleen which name derives from the Aboriginal Wurundjeri word ‘Buln Buln’ meaning lyrebird.

 7. The Weedy Sea Dragon Has Some Serious Dance Moves